Five Ways to Invoke Terror in Your Roleplaying Session

 So here are some basic tips on invoking terror in your otherwise impossible-to-scare players.

-2 – Setting and Environment.
-The setting that the game is played in, and the ambient environment are important for keeping the players in the right (terrified) frame of mind.
+The setting that the game is played in and the ambient environment are important for keeping the players in the right (terrified) frame of mind.
 Dim lighting, candles if possible, eerie ambient music.
 This should be on low, just loud enough to be heard, but not loud enough to be distracting.
 Preferably something without words, and appropriate for the setting in the game.
 Avoid pop music, techno, or anything by a boy band.
 This last one is probably good advice in a more general sense.
 The music should be neutral, but ambient.

 Try to get the players to crowd around the table.
 You can do this by talking low, and hogging the snacks.
 This will also help you “eliminate distractions”, by putting them in range.

-3 – Force the Players to Make Quick Decisions.
-At critical moments, give the players literally 3 or 4 seconds to make an important choice.
+At critical moments, give the players literally three or four seconds to make an important choice.
 Test it out a few times at first, so that they get the idea.
-For example, when the characters encounter a deadly foe for the first time, immediately say, “what are you going to do?”, and then start counting.
-At the count of 5, have the foe take an action.
+For example, when the characters encounter a deadly foe for the first time, immediately say, “What are you going to do?” and then start counting.
+At the count of five, have the foe take an action.
 Do this enough times, and the players will frantically race to “beat the clock”.

-This will increase the tension, and will keep the players off-balance.
-Remember to not be excessively cruel, unless you’re having a lot of problems accomplishing Tip #1.
+This will increase the tension and will keep the players off-balance.
+Remember to not be excessively cruel, unless you’re having a lot of problems accomplishing tip number one.
 The goal is not to punish, but to put them on-guard, on their toes, tense and alert.
-Once they’ve failed this test once or twice, or made a rash decision, their minds will be on high alert for the next time this might happen.
+Once they’ve failed this test once or twice or made a rash decision, their minds will be on high alert for the next time this might happen.
 They’ll be paying attention, and the tension will be high.

-So there you have it, 5 tips for invoking terror in your roleplaying session.
+So there you have it—five tips for invoking terror in your roleplaying session.
 I hope that it brings a new level of intensity to your games.

 Questions & Answers